nogibjj/BW_DE_proj3/README.md

 ### Questions
-An overview of the world cups:
+An overview of the world cups & players:
 1. Which world cup has the most goals scored, and how many goals it is.
 2. Which country won the most time os world cups, how many times.

-An overview of players:
-2. Who is the Player that have most goals
+3. Who is the Player that have most goals
 4. Who is the hardest player (attended the most of matches).

 ### Usage